-The Maltese market has earned itself an envied reputation for being stable with excellent return on investment benefits, especially when the European property market has witnessed a downturn.
+The Maltese market has earned itself an envied reputation for being stable with an excellent return on investment benefits, especially when the European property market has witnessed a downturn.
 This can be explained by the fact that immovable property in Malta still benefits from a legal system with no tax on ownership or wealth, attracting many foreigners to take up residence in Malta or Gozo.

 In addition to the attractive fiscal conditions for property ownership by foreigners in Malta, various elements, such as a new high rise policy, have boosted further development in the property sector.
-Effectively, supplementary expansion to existing buildings in specified areas in Malta have extended the return on investment possibilities.
+Effectively, supplementary expansion to existing buildings in specified areas in Malta has extended the return on investment possibilities.

 EU citizens who have not resided continuously in Malta for at least 5 years, preceding the date of acquisition, may still acquire their primary residence, or any immovable property required for their business activities, or supply of services, without an AIP permit.

 Meanwhile, citizens of all EU member states, who have not resided continuously in Malta for a minimum period of five years, require an AIP permit to acquire immovable property for secondary residence purposes.
 Individuals who are not EU citizen still have the possibility of acquiring immovable property in Malta through the acquisition of an AIP Permit, if they intend to use the property as their primary residence.